wadehonda/tictactoe-pwa/README.md

 3. Configure the Web Application Manifest

-   In the `public` directory, there is a `manifect.json` file, we may modify it with our own app name and our needed configurations, e.g.,
+   In the `public` directory, there is a `manifect.json` file, you may modify it with your own app name and your needed configurations, e.g.,

    ```
     {